The blessing of longevity means moving beyond celebration to intergenerational service

 Tags: aging, celebrating longevity around the world, celebrations, duluth, georgia, international, korean milestone birthdays, koren presbyterian community church of atlanta, longevity, nehemiah fund, new blessing church, office of christian formation, presbyterian church (u.s.a.), Presbyterian Older Adult Ministries Network, rev. dr. jae hong kim, service, webinar

-Ministries: Partner Associations, Office of Christian Formation, Gender & Racial Justice, Theology, Formation & Evangelism
+Ministries: Partner Associations, Office of Christian Formation, Gender, Racial and Intercultural Justice, Theology, Formation & Evangelism